-For Wix, the hype is completely justified, as is the service's first place in our ranking: The Israeli website builder makes hardly any compromises, offering both outstanding quality and quantity.
-Few of the other services we evaluated come anywhere near having the same breadth of features; its two editors are easy to use and intuitive, and Wix's app market far surpasses those of its competitors.
+With Wix, the hype is completely justified, as is the service's top spot in our ranking: The Israeli website builder makes hardly any compromises, offering both outstanding quality and depth.
+Few of the other services from our sample come anywhere near to providing a comparable selection of features; its two editors are easy to use and intuitive, and Wix's App Market leaves those of its rivals in the dust.

-Across a number of aggregators, Wix has been the recipient of good to very good reviews, only coming under heavy fire on Trustpilot.
-There, the service's poor customer support, billing irregularities, non-functioning features, and pricing policy take a real beating.
-Elsewhere, users commend the service for its ease of use and wide range of features.
+Wix has been the recipient of good to very good reviews, only coming under heavy fire on Trustpilot.
+There, the service's poor customer support, billing irregularities, non-working features, and pricing policy were seen negatively.
+Elsewhere, users commend the platform for its ease of use and wide range of features.

 Wix comes out top, but there are still a number of solid WYSIWYG website builders built around drag and drop editors.
 Do you want to tinker with your website on the go?
 With the Wix app, this isn't possible, but with Weebly's, you can.
 And that's not all: Weebly can go toe-to-toe with Wix in quite a few other areas too.